PlaidWeb/Publ/CONTRIBUTING.md

 First, please familiarize yourself with the [code of conduct](CODE_OF_CONDUCT.md), as it sets out general guidelines for interactions.

+## Usability principles

+* All URLs should be humane.
+A user of the site should be able to look at a URL and understand what it means.
+    A user should also be able to modify the URL and get an expected result.
+    Hand-written URLs are still useful.

+* Pagination should be stable.

+    The number of entries that have been added to a site ever since the page was snapshotted or indexed should not affect a paginated URL from displaying the same content as it had at the time of snapshot (assuming content hasn't been reordered, added, or changed since then, of course).

+    As a point of comparison, Tumblr paginates with `/page/N` suffixes; if someone finds and saves a page like, say, [http://tumblr.beesbuzz.biz/page/5](http://tumblr.beesbuzz.biz/page/5)
+    because they like a piece of content that was on it, if they come back later the content will have probably disappeared from that page.
+This is especially bad for many of the webcomics hosted there.

+    Essentially, users shouldn't have to understand the difference between a category page and an entry permalink to share content with their friends or future selves.

+* Templates should be writeable by people who aren't programmers.

+    Throughout the code there is a common pattern where things derive from `SelfStrCall`, a wrapper which allows a string value to also take additional function parameters.
+This is bad Python practice, but it makes for more sensible/intuitive template functionality.

+    It's how you can do things like
+    `{{entry.body}}` vs `{{entry.body(formatArgs)}}` without people needing to remember to use `()` everywhere.
+It also keeps things more consistent to write, as users won't have to think about whether something is a property or a function — why should they even have to know what those things are?

+    (That said, if there's a more Pythonic approach to handling this use case, please feel free to [open an issue](http://github.com/fluffy-critter/Publ/issues/new/) or, better yet, implement a change and submit a pull request!)

 ## What to be familiar with

 This project is built using Python 3, [Flask](http://flask.pocoo.org), and